chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

 \end{equation}$$

+Note that if $Q\nsucceq 0$, this problem is not convex!

 ### Examples of QP

 QP has applications across disciplines.
 For in example, one can formulate [**portfolio optimization**](https://en.wikipedia.org/wiki/Portfolio_optimization) as QP: